influxdata/arrow-datafusion/docs/source/user-guide/sql/aggregate_functions.md

 - **expression**: The expression to operate on.
 Can be a constant, column, or function, and any combination of operators.
 - **weight**: Expression to use as weight.
 Can be a constant, column, or function, and any combination of arithmetic operators.
 - **percentile**: Percentile to compute.
 Must be a float value between 0 and 1 (inclusive).
+- **centroids**: Number of centroids to use in the t-digest algorithm. _Default is 100_.
+A higher number results in more accurate approximation but requires more memory.

 #### Example